top of page

 Elective surgery can be considered for patients with recurrent episodes of uncomplicated diverticulitis.

 Traditionally, counting episodes of recurrent attacks as the determining factor for surgery is changing.
-Surgery is indicated for those that are immunosuppressed, and those at increased risk for complicated disease.
+Surgery is indicated for immunosuppressed patients and those at increased risk for complicated diseases.

 Personally